Polish–Soviet War: Early progression of the conflict

 Upon the taking of Vilnius, in pursuit of his federation objectives, Piłsudski issued a "Proclamation to the inhabitants of the former Grand Duchy of Lithuania" on 22 April.
 It was sharply criticized by his rival National Democrats, who demanded direct incorporation of the former Grand Duchy lands by Poland and signaled their opposition to Piłsudski's territorial and political concepts.
 Piłsudski had thus proceeded to restore the historic territories of the Polish–Lithuanian Commonwealth by military means, leaving the necessary political determinations for later.

 On 25 April, Lenin ordered the Western Front commander to reclaim Vilnius as soon as possible.
 The Red Army formations that attacked the Polish forces were defeated by Edward Rydz-Śmigły's units between 30 April and 7 May.
 While the Poles extended their holdings further, the Red Army, unable to accomplish its objectives and facing intensified combat with the White forces elsewhere, withdrew from its positions.

 The Polish "Lithuanian–Belarusian Front" was established on 15 May and placed under command of General Stanisław Szeptycki.

 In a statute passed on 15 May, Polish Sejm called for the inclusion of the eastern borderline nations in the Polish state as autonomous entities.
-It was intended to make a positive impression on the participants of the Paris Peace Conference.
+It was intended to make a positive impression on the participants at the Paris Peace Conference.
 At the conference, Prime Minister and Foreign Minister Ignacy Paderewski declared Poland's support for self-determination of the eastern nations, in line with Woodrow Wilson's doctrine and in an effort to secure Western support for Poland's policies in regard to Ukraine, Belarus and Lithuania.

-The Polish offensive was discontinued around the line of German trenches and fortifications from World War I, because of high likelihood of Poland's war with Germany over territorial and other issues.
+The Polish offensive was discontinued around the line of German trenches and fortifications from World War I, because of high likelihood of Poland's war with Weimar Germany over territorial and other issues.
 Half of Poland's military strength had been concentrated on the German front by mid-June.
 The offensive in the east was resumed at the end of June, following the Treaty of Versailles.
 The treaty, signed and ratified by Germany, preserved the status quo in western Poland.

 On the southern front in Volhynia, in May and in July the Polish forces confronted the Red Army, which was in process of pushing Petliura's Ukrainian units out of the contested territories.
 The rural Orthodox population there was hostile to the Polish authorities and actively supported the Bolsheviks.
 Also in Podolia and near the eastern reaches of Galicia, the Polish armies kept slowly advancing to the east until December.
 They crossed the Zbruch River and displaced Soviet forces from a number of localities.